-This measure monitors the effectiveness of MoDOT's cost-sharing and partnering programs.
+This measure monitors the effectiveness of MoDOT's cost sharing and partnering programs.
 It estimates the funds invested in highway construction by cities, counties, transportation corporations, and transportation development districts as a result of funds being made available for local construction by MoDOT.

-This is an annual measure updated each October.
+This is an annual measure.
+New information will be available October 2007.
 The data comes from various sources, both internal and external to MoDOT.
 The sources include transportation corporations, transportation development districts, MoDOT districts and MoDOT partnering programs.

-Agreements included in this data set were compiled in the fiscal year in which the agreement was entered into or during which the permit was issued.
+Agreements included in the last three years of this data set were compiled in the fiscal year in which the agreement was entered into or during which the permit was issued.
+Prior to fiscal year 2004, the dollars generated were compiled at the point projects were added to the STIP.
+This change accounts for the large variance in fiscal year 2004.

 In fiscal year 2006, two partnering agreements (Highways 67 and 36) were reached that accounted for \$103 million of the total shown.
-In fiscal year 2007, MoDOT approved \$43.5 million of partnering projects through the cost-share program.
+In fiscal year 2007, MoDOT approved \$60.6 million of partnering projects through the cost share program.